liberbyte/bytEM-public/BYTEM_USER_GUIDE.md

 > [!IMPORTANT]
 > The exchange action requires the appropriate user permissions.

-The user must have a **power level above 51** to perform the exchange.
+The user must have a **power level 51 or higher** to perform the exchange.

 ### 13. View Your Exchanged Data